IONA 6

 Each year, all students are invited to create a poster to promote Languages at St Columba’s College.
 The poster must promote all three languages offered at the college and the importance of learning a language.
 This year is was great to see the so many students get involved.
 The entries we received were of excellent quality making it very difficult for the judges to choose a winner.

-The 2022 Languages poster competition winner is Kiran Nasir of Year 9.
+The 2022 Languages poster competition winner is Kiran N of Year 9.
 Kiran’s Languages poster will be displayed around the College to help promote the importance of learning a language.
-The runners-up were Isabella Adigrati and Maja Jugovic.
-Congratulations to Kiran and all the girls who entered.
+The runners-up were Isabella A and Maja J. Congratulations to Kiran and all the girls who entered.

 Poster by Kiran Nasir